optimizely/nuclear-js/docs/src/docs/01-getting-started.md

 ## Creating a `Reactor`

-To get started, we'll create a Nuclear `Reactor`.
+To get started, we'll create a NuclearJS `Reactor`.
 In Nuclear, the `Reactor` is the brains of the system and in some ways analogous to the traditional Flux `dispatcher` (though it works differently under the hood and provides a few extra features, which we'll cover later).

-Generally you'll only have one reactor for your application, however they are instanceable for server-side rendering.
+Generally you'll only have one reactor for your application, however they are instance-able for server-side rendering.

 The reactor has two main jobs: